Experienced, researched, and written by GRAEME STEPHENS. UPDATED 3/08/2022

 - Use a circular carpet patch tool to remove a small section around a deep stain, burn, or tear.

 - Peel the cover tape from a piece of double-faced adhesive patch tape.
 Cut it more significant than the hole and fold it to insert it into the hole in the carpet.

 - Use the carpet cutter or utility knife to cut a patch piece from a carpet remnant.
 Then press the patch firmly over the adhesive.

 For larger carpet areas:

-- Cover the area to be removed with a piece of trimmed scrap carpet.
+- Cover the place to be removed with a piece of trimmed scrap carpet.

 - Use the patch as a guide to cut through the bottom layer of the damaged carpet.
 Suitable for basic carpet repairs.

 - Remove the damaged section and install double-faced seam tape on the subfloor.
 Or padding around all sides of the hole.